-- 2.3.2.
-Glenville State University has the discretionary authority to waive the University preparatory curricular requirements for regular admission. - 2.3.2.1.
+- 2.4.
+Glenville State University has the discretionary authority to waive the University preparatory curricular requirements for regular admission. - 2.4.1.
 Students admitted with a waiver under the provisions of this section must satisfy any of the curricular deficiencies through the successful completion of commensurate University coursework.
-Each student receiving a waiver under this provision must complete any commensurate coursework prior to degree completion. - 2.3.2.2.
-Applicants for admission who have been out of high school for more than five (5) years or who meet institutionally-established GED requirements may be exempted from the specified high school curricular requirements.
+Each student receiving a waiver under this provision must complete any commensurate coursework prior to degree completion. - 2.4.2.
+Applicants for admission who have been out of high school for more than five years or who meet institutionally-established GED or HiSET requirements may be exempted from the specified high school curricular requirements. - 2.5.

-2.4.
 Transfer Students.
 Students seeking transfer admission to Glenville State University must be academically and otherwise be eligible to return to the institution from which they wish to transfer and must meet the basic admission standards.
-Students who meet this requirement may be admitted, without conditions, upon the submission of an application for admission and an official transcript from ALL previous Universitys attended.
+Students who meet this requirement may be admitted, without conditions, upon the submission of an application for admission and an official transcript from ALL previous Universities attended. - 2.5.1.
+Students seeking admission as transfer students who have earned fewer than 24 hours of University work must also submit a high school transcript and ACT/SAT scores, as well as an official transcript from all previous universities attended.
+If the student does not have at least one of the following criteria: - 2.5.1.1.
+2.0 average on their high school work, - 2.5.1.2.
+ACT composite of 18 or above, - 2.5.1.3.
+A combined verbal/math SAT score of at least 820.